aurabx/harmony-agent/dev/macos/TROUBLESHOOTING_SUMMARY.md

 ## Next Steps
 1. Integrate `MacOsWgDevice` into the tunnel management system
 2. Add conditional compilation to use `MacOsWgDevice` on macOS, `WgDevice` elsewhere
-3. Test full wg-agent functionality with wireguard-go backend
+3. Test full harmony-agent functionality with wireguard-go backend
 4. Update CI/CD to handle platform-specific builds

 ## Lessons Learned